oasis-tcs/csaf/csaf_2.1/prose/edit/src/distributing-01-requirements.md

 All CSAF documents SHALL have at least one hash file computed with a secure cryptographic hash algorithm (e.g. SHA-512 or SHA-3) to ensure their integrity.
 The filename is constructed by appending the file extension which is given by the algorithm.

-MD5 and SHA1 MUST NOT be used.
+MD5 and SHA1 SHALL NOT be used.

 *Example 1:*